 2120.6.
+Curriculum Coordination

-Curriculum CoordinationEach school district shall implement a written curriculum developed pursuant to 2120.5 that is:
+Each school district shall implement a written curriculum developed pursuant to 2120.5, that is::

-- (a) aligned with the standards approved by the State Board; - (b) coordinated across all grades to prepare students for graduation and life beyond;

-- (c) coordinated across the supervisory union supervisory union or supervisory district, including sending high schools and career technical education centers; - (d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board; - (e) designed to enable all students to achieve the graduation requirements; and - (f) integrated with technology across all disciplines.
+- (a) aligned with the standards approved by the State Board; - (b) coordinated across all grades to prepare students for graduation and life beyond; - (c) coordinated across the supervisory union supervisory union or supervisory district, including sending high schools and technical centers; - (d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board; - (e) designed to enable all students to achieve the graduation requirements; and

+(f) integrated with technology across all disciplines.

-Each school district with a pre-kindergarten early education program must offer high-quality programs as outlined in State Board Rule 2600 and consistent with the principles of 2019 Act No. 1.
+Each school district with a pre-kindergarten early education program must offer high-quality programs as outlined in State Board Rule 2600

-Each supervisory union, supervisory district, and school district board shall align existing policies and create new policies as needed to accomplish the following:
+Each supervisory union, supervisory district, and school district board shall alignm existing policies and create new policies as needed to accomplish the following: